AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 ### Remote WASM Smart Contract Execution

 For all our runtimes supporting WASM Smart Contracts & remote transact via XCM, users can fully utilize contract uploads, instantiation and most important - calls.
 No special approach or setup are needed since WASM Smart Contracts are native to our chains.
-Sending a remote WASM SC call is same as executing any other remote transaction.
+Sending a remote WASM SC call is the same as executing any other remote transaction.

 You can prepare the call you need via `polkadot.js portal`(see image below) or within your custom code using [polkadot-js/api-contract](https://github.com/polkadot-js/api/tree/46076c5595ab62e960a1097611a3e150bfa942f2/packages/api-contract) TypeScript library.